the heart remembers

 an ever-present help in times of trouble

 My first overriding emotion was embarrassment.
 When I heard one say to the other, “It was a domestic dispute,” I felt the blood rush to my face.
-The emotion following immediately behind was anger.
+The emotion immediately following was anger.
 “No!
 You don’t understand.
 My dad has a brain tumor.
 He’d never hurt us or our mom!”
-The kind paramedics looked...
+The kind paramedics looked at...
 Continue Reading →

 the essence of big love

 The risk of loving big is that big goodbyes can wreck you.
 If you've lived long enough, you've experienced it.
-The reverberating pain of saying goodbye to someone you love dearly.
+The reverberating pain of saying goodbye to someone you love.
 I've been to more funerals than I can count.
-My beloved father passed away when I was a teen, and three more people I...
+My beloved father passed away when I was a teen and three more people I loved...
 Continue Reading →

 ineffable